msteffan/fundamentals/03_chapter/02_lesson.md

 That thing that we type into the calculator is called an **expression**: a collection of values (*12345*) and operations (like **+** or **x**).

-The process of reducing this expression down to a single value, or *result*, is called **evaluation**.
+The process of reducing this expression down to a single value is called **evaluation**.

 The repl.it console is similar in many ways to this calculator.
 It accepts an expression (in JavaScript) from the user and attempts to evaluate that expression, yielding a single value.